ioi-2017/site-admin/README.md

 bower install
 ```

-Net Admin has only been tested with python3 and **will not work with python2**.
+Site Admin has only been tested with python3 and **will not work with python2**.
 Install the required python modules:
 ```
 pip install -r requirements.txt # Install required python packages